volt-software/Ichor/docs/08-AsyncIO.md

 ## Possible different implementations

-Ichor currently provides only one type of implementation due to time constraints: one I/O thread shared over all Ichor threads.
+Ichor currently provides only two types of implementation due to time constraints: one I/O thread shared over all Ichor threads and a linux-only io_uring implementation.
 Obviously, this won't fit all use cases.
 Creating a new implementation is possible that, for example, uses multiple I/O threads and schedules requests round robin.
 As long as the implementation adheres to the `IAsyncFileIO` interface, it is possible to swap.